albertodeago/biome-plugin-no-type-assertion/README.md

 ### Development

-The plugin is defined in `plugin.grit` using the Grit pattern language.
+The plugin is defined in `no-type-assertion.grit` using the Grit pattern language.

 #### Testing